Falupi22/alert-system-exercise/docs/Design_README.md

 It also needs to be highly available and fault-tolerant due to its significance in providing life-saving information to its users.
 Fault tolerance is a must.

 It also needs to be quick in terms of latency.
 Once the data is received in the system, it should be conveyed as quickly as possible to the clients.
 Every second is important!

+Of course there are the requirements to face - the event aggregation, and the challenges derived from it - event duplication and error handling.

 ## Challenges🤔